JesseEmond/blitz-2024-registration/README.md

 ## Rabbit Hole #2: Nostradamus

-So we answered all the answers we cared about to continue our Simple bot...
+So we answered all the questions we cared about to continue our Simple bot...

 But then I had a thought.
 What if... we could predict the randomness?
 Again, I like CTFs.
 I've predicted outputs from non-cryptographically secure random